DeployCoop/vigilant-octo-waffle/README.md

 # Roadmap

 I am trying to make this more useful by variabilizing example.com so someone could conceivably use this on a k3s instance as something other than example.com possibly in production, but that is not recommended at this point in time.
 At this point it is for running an example.com and related services on your local laptop to test things out.
 K3D might be considered as well once the k3s stuff is worked out.

+# bash or sh or python?

+Well it started out as `#!/bin/sh` but complications arose from dash being linked as sh on some systems, so I converted all shellscripts to `#!/usr/bin/env bash` to accomodate for weirdOS like NixOS.
+Why not move all .sh scripts to be .bash?
+Why not convert them to python too?
+We'll see.